Design System for Learning Management Platform

 4. Documentation

-I developed thorough documentation outlining usage guidelines, design principles, and best practices to support consistent adoption across teams.
+I created thorough documentation outlining usage guidelines, design principles, and best practices to support consistent adoption across teams.
 To provide visibility on the evolution of the Design System, I created a dashboard as a single source of truth with all components.

 5. Continuous Feedback

-Regular syncs with cross-functional teams ensured we gathered feedback early and often—allowing the system to evolve with the product's needs.
+Regular syncs with cross-functional teams ensured we gathered feedback early and often — allowing the system to evolve with the product's needs.

 Challenges